lago-morph/chiller-doc/demos/aws.md

 cd ~/chiller-iac/exp/aws
 make kubectl
 ```
+This is a shortcut for `aws eks update-kubeconfig --region $(terraform output -raw region) --name $(terraform output -raw eks_cluster_name)`

 # Install chiller application
-Make sure you have updated the kubectl credentials in the previous step.
+**Make sure you have updated the kubectl credentials in the previous step.**

 ```
 cd ~/chiller/helm
 make cicd
 ```
+This uses Helm to install the chiller application using the most recent containers that went through the CI/CD process in the git branch currently checked out (right now `release-0.1.1`).

 Get the address of the chiller application load balancer:
 ```
 cd ~/chiller/helm
 make get-ingress
 ```
+This is a shortcut for `kubectl get ingress ingress-chiller -o json | jq .status.loadBalancer.ingress[0].hostname` followed by some sed edits to make it easier to copy/paste (`sed -e "s/\"//g" | sed -e "s/^/http:\/\//"`).

 Copy and paste this link into local browser.
 It will **take about 5 minutes** before it is available.

 # Set up simulated user load